-We’re looking for a bioinformatician to review clinically relevant consensus GENCODE and RefSeq transcripts for the CREST project.
-We’re looking for degrees in genetics or biological sciences with experience in Perl and genomics.
-Closes 21st October.
+We’re looking for a bioinformatician to work on comparing and building a consensus between our GENCODE genes with RefSeq.
+We’re looking for degrees in genetics or biological science with an understanding of genomics and experience in Perl and relational databases.
+Closes 4th March.

 |Location:||EMBL-EBI Hinxton near Cambridge, UK|

 |Staff Category:||Staff member|

 |Grading:||5 (monthly salary starting at £2,552 after tax).
 For more information about pay and benefits click here|

 |Closing Date:||4th March 2018|

 Would you like to work on improving our understanding and representation of human genes?
 Accurate identification and description of the genes in the human genome provides the foundation for high quality analysis of data informing both genome biology and clinical genomics.
 There are two widely used methods of annotating protein-coding genes: one led by EMBL-EBI (GENCODE) and the other by NCBI (RefSeq).
 We are recruiting a bioinformatician to provide bioinformatics support for work on the CREST project, which aims to review the GENCODE and RefSeq annotation at clinically relevant loci in order to build a consensus subset of full length transcripts.

 Tasks for this position will include work to: